Other drugs used to treat APS

 Hydroxychloroquine is particularly effective in helping skin rashes, fatigue, and aches and pains; it has been used to treat autoimmune conditions for many years.
-One of the additional actions of hydroxychloroquine is that it acts as a (mild) anti-clotting agent – rather like low dose aspirin, and has also been found to reduce levels of anticardiolipin antibodies.
-Many APS patients are now being prescribed this with positive results – please note that it can take up to two or three months before the effects of hydroxychloroquine can be felt.
+Many APS patients are now being prescribed this with positive results, but it can take up to two or three months before the effects of hydroxychloroquine can be felt.
 It is also very important to have a hydroxychloroquine retinopathy eye test once a year as long-term use (over five years) of this drug can sometimes damage the retina.

 Formed by pooling the globulins (antibodies) from a large group of healthy donors, IVIG appears to neutralize a number of harmful antibodies and has been used in a variety of autoimmune diseases with mixed success.
 IVIG is extremely expensive, and its action is short-lived but it has been effective in some APS patients, particularly those with low platelet counts.